Discover what current assets are, how they’re used in business accounting, and why they’re essential for financial health. Includes examples

 Quick Ratio = (Current Assets - Inventory) ÷ Current Liabilities

-This more stringent measurement excludes inventory, revealing whether you could meet obligations without liquidating product.
-For a hardware retailer with 60% of current assets tied up in inventory, a current ratio of 1.8 might look comfortable, while their quick ratio of 0.7 exposes significant risk during seasonal downturns when inventory moves slowly.
+This more stringent calculation eliminates inventory, and you can see whether you would be able to pay your bills without having to sell your inventory.
+By comparison, a hardware store owner, with 60% of its current assets tied up in its inventory, may feel that its current ratio of 1.8 is adequate, but its quick ratio of 0.7 indicates serious problems during seasonal slumps when its inventory turns over slowly.

 While there's no single "formula" for calculating total current assets, the calculation follows a straightforward addition: